marionbarker/loopdocs/docs/index.md

     * Scroll down and select the Heading Title of the section of interest
     * If you hit return, the Search display vanishes
 <br/><br/>![how to use the search for this site](img/search_example.png){width="400"}<br/><br/>
-* There is another website [Looptips](https://kdisimone.github.io/looptips/) you should review
+* There is another website, [Looptips](https://kdisimone.github.io/looptips/), you should review
     * While these articles were written and illustrated with an earlier version of Loop, they are well worth reading
     * This link is repeated on the Operate->Looping Tips->Loop Tips page